Like college, without the tuition.

 May 20 – Sunday Afternoon Lecture, 2 pm, California Declares War, 1941 – An Awesome Force on Which the Enemy Never Hankered, Professor Michael Svanevik.

-June 17 – Sunday Afternoon Lecture, 2 pm, Golden Gate International Exposition at Treasure Island, 1939-40, Anne Schnoebelen, Vice President of The Treasure Island Museum Association.
+June 17 – Sunday Afternoon Lecture, 2 pm, From the Magic City to the Magic Kingdom: Walt Disney at the Gold Gate International Exposition, 1939-1940, Anne Schnoebelen, Vice President of The Treasure Island Museum Association.

 July 15 – Sunday Afternoon Lecture, 2 pm, Buried in a Greek Temple: Phoebe and George Hearst – Giants of The American West, Professor Michael Svanevik.